 In many cases, grandparents will have to show that:

 In other words, the grandparents must show that it is in the child’s best interests.
-In some cases, the grandparents will be forced into the position of proving that their past relationship with the children is strong enough to warrant everyone going out of their way to accommodate them.
+In some cases, they will be forced into the position of proving that their past relationship with the children is strong enough to warrant everyone going out of their way to accommodate them.

-While you, as a grandparent, and the child’s custodial parent will both generally have attorneys, the child will also be appointed an attorney whose job it is to represent the child’s interests during the proceeding.
+While grandparents, and the child’s custodial parent will both generally have attorneys in these Albany cases, the child will also be appointed a lawyer whose job it is to represent the child’s interests during the proceeding.

 Suing for Access to a Grandchild Is Complex